-A regular dental check-up is important for detecting any oral diseases such as gum disease and decay/cavities.
+A dental checkup is important for detecting any oral diseases such as gum disease and decay/cavities.
 This helps to detect early disease and prevent further progression of the disease.
-At Smilepoint, our dentists usually perform a check-up while doing a clean.
+At Smilepoint, our dentists usually perform a dental checkup while doing the cleaning.

-To maintain good oral health, it is vital to visit your dentist every 6 months.
+To maintain good oral health, it is vital to have a dental checkup appointment every 6 months.
 Going for your regular check-ups helps keep your gums and teeth healthy.
 It also allows early detection of any problems such as gum disease, cavities and oral cancer.

 Polishing is usually carried out after scaling to remove stains and make your teeth feel smooth and shiny.
 It is done with a soft rubber cup that spins.
 Prophylaxis paste – a special toothpaste-like material is scooped up into the cup and spun around on the teeth.